yduf/yduf.github.io/_posts/2025-01-22-NN-Q-learning.md

 - [Deep Q-Learning (Space Invaders)](http://maciejjaskowski.github.io/2016/03/09/space-invaders.html) / [HN](https://news.ycombinator.com/item?id=11282797)
 - [Q-Learning Tic-Tac-Toe, Briefly](https://planspace.org/20191103-q_learning_tic_tac_toe_briefly/)
 - [DQN vs PPO](https://jerrickliu.com/2020-07-13-FourthPost/)
-	- DQN and Q-learning in general are performed **off-policy**, meaning that while learning, each update in the policy can use data collected at any point in its time of training,
+	- DQN and Q-learning in general are performed **off-policy**, meaning that while learning, each update in the policy can use data collected at any point in its time of training, so using a different policy for acting (inference) and updating (training).
     - PPO are **on-policy**, only using the data collected from the most up-to-date policy and making decisions based on that.
     - Both algorithms are **model-free**, meaning that while training agents, they do not have access to the model of the environment.
 The model of the environment is a function which predicts state transitions and rewards.